devcraft1/fullstack-open-phonebook/README.md

 3. npm start or yarn start

 # Connect to database(MongoDB)
-1.Add env file with mongoDB URI and password
+1. Add env file with mongoDB URI and password